 Organizations should develop a risk monitoring and reporting framework during the project planning phase, outlining the frequency and format of risk updates, as well as the channels and stakeholders to whom updates will be communicated.

-Conduct Risk Management Training and Awareness: Ensuring that project team members and stakeholders understand their roles and responsibilities in the risk management process is essential for fostering a risk-aware culture.
+Conduct Risk Management Training and Awareness: Ensuring that project team members and key stakeholders understand their roles and responsibilities in the risk management process is essential for fostering a risk-aware culture.

 During project planning, organizations should provide risk management training and awareness programs to equip team members with the knowledge and skills necessary to effectively manage risks throughout the project lifecycle.